nova-labs/meetup2apricot/docs/user-manual/prerequisites.rst

 You must be able to use a text editor to edit configuration files.

-You must have administrative access to Wild Apricot to upload photos and to review and edit events.
+You must have administrative access to Wild Apricot to review and edit events.

 .. _`Installing packages using pip and virtual environments`: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/